 The coursework lasts four months.
 Taught by a top-ranked faculty, this portion of the program includes four classes (for 3 credits each):

 - Capital Markets, Financial Crises & the Global Economy

 - Quantitative Thinking for Policymakers

-In order to obtain the GW certificate in capital markets and to qualify for internships at the end of the academic semester, scholars must obtain a Grade Point Average of at least 3.0 (B grade) across the four classes.
+In order to obtain the certificate in capital markets and to qualify for internships at the end of the academic semester, scholars must obtain a Grade Point Average of at least 3.0 (B grade) across the four classes.